How to Layer Sheer & Blackout Curtains

-When hanging your curtains, we recommend mounting the pole/track about 8-12 inches above the window frame in order to prevent the sun from coming through the top of your blackout curtains.
+Now that you know the hardware options available for layering, let’s see other factors regarding their installation.
+When hanging your curtains, we recommend mounting the pole/track at least 8 inches above the window frame in order to prevent the sun from coming through the top of your blackout curtains.

-You’ll also want to extend the length of your poles by about 10-inches or more on each side of the window frame.
-This will help to block light from passing through the sides of the blackout curtains when closed, and will provide plenty of ‘stackback’ room to pull both sets of curtains back when you so want to let light into the room.
+You’ll also want to extend the length of your poles by about 8 inches or more on each side of the window frame.
+This will help to block light from passing through the sides of the blackout curtains when closed, and will provide plenty of ‘stackback’ room to pull both sets of curtains back when you want to let light into the room.

 Consider Curtain Tiebacks